karchit/s3-object-lambda-workshop/README.md

 1. Select your S3 Object Lambda Access Point and you should see the objects you have uploaded to your bucket.
 2. Select one or multiple of them and click on _Open_ (Allow pops if needed)
-3. You should now see a lot of text in scream-case. 😱
+3. You should now see all of the text in scream-case. 😱

 ***
 #### Challenge